 Purpose of the form

 Having a 1095-B in hand is proof that you had the type of coverage required by the Affordable Care Act.
-The tax penalty for not having coverage -- which is referred to as the "individual shared responsibility payment"—is based in part on how long you or members of your household were uninsured.
+For tax years prior to 2019, the tax penalty for not having coverage -- which is referred to as the "individual shared responsibility payment"—is based in part on how long you or members of your household were uninsured.
 Gaps in coverage of three months or less are exempt from the penalty.
 If you were uninsured for part of the year, the check boxes in Part IV will help you calculate the penalty that applies, if any.
+Beginning in 2019, there is no longer a penalty for not having minimum essential coverage.

-Uninsured individuals may still be able to avoid the penalty if they have an exemption.
+Uninsured individuals may still be able to avoid penalties if they have an exemption.
 Exemptions are available for several reasons, including financial hardship and membership in certain groups.
 See "Are You Exempt From Health Care Coverage?" to see if you qualify for an exemption.

 Receiving the forms